symbo-ls/smbls/README.md

 ## Initialization

-Initialize Symbols design system externally, or [inject it](https://symbols.app/docs/intro#configuration) in your already existing application.
+Initialize the Symbols design system, or [inject it](https://symbols.app/docs/intro#configuration) into an existing application:

 ```javascript
 import { init } from 'smbls'